bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.8.6 - 2020/08/26 =
+* Tweak - Add a notification to the customer when a booking becomes Delivered
+* Tweak - Add a notification to the customer when he requests a refund
+* Tweak - The booking refund request notification sent to the administrator can be managed from the Notifications settings
+* Tweak - Add notification tags: calendar_id, activity_id, activity_title, event_admin_url, event_booking_list, refund_message
+* Fix - Display availabilities on the left if events overlap on agenda views (regression)
+* Fix - In-cart bookings were not expired by cron if WooCommerce's and Booking Activities' tables have incompatible collations
+* Fix - Error involving a MariaDB limitation (cannot convert 1970-01-01 00:00:00 to timestamp)
+* Fix - Error if day begin is same as day end
+* Fix - Display switchable select multiple fields as multiple by default if the value array contains multiple values
+* Fix - FullCalendar's titleRangeSeparator may display incorrect characters instead of a hyphen
+* Fix - Use wp_date instead of date_i18n to avoid incorrect date formatting due to timezone inconsistencies on certain server configuration
+* Fix - Irrelevant blue frame around groups in booking list if multiple groups were displayed one after the other
+* Fix - The group_by parameter was not kept in the backend booking list pagination
+* Dev - Duration fields accept min, max and step parameters, to the closest unit only (day, hour, minute)
+* Dev - Pass the booking instead of the booking ID in most of the notification hooks

 = 1.8.5 - 2020/07/01 =
 * Tweak - The {booking_admin_url} notification tag URL now redirects to a page where only the desired booking is displayed in the list